 Pulse Oximetry Meters

-- A pulse oximetry meter can be useful for people with: COPD, asthma, pneumonia, lung cancer, anemia, heart attack or heart failure, and congenital heart defects.
+- A pulse oximetry meter can be useful for people with: COPD, asthma, pneumonia, lung cancer, anemia, chronic diseases, heart attack or heart failure, and congenital heart defects.

 Home Oxygen Concentrators